Backpacking India: Me, My Selfie and I

 After a few weeks, the novelty of ‘papped’ wore off and developed into an annoyance.
 Whilst I never minded having a baby thrust into my arms or posing with a bride at her wedding, I did object to being unwillingly snapped by a lone man on a train or when a group of boys tried to take a selfie with me in my bikini on a Keralan beach.
 There is often an expectation that foreigners will oblige in such scenarios but privacy should be respected in any culture – I wince when I see tourists try to photograph a ceremony on the burning ghats or woman bathing in the gangas.

-It gets tiring to oblige for photos but I do understand this fixation of taking selfies with strangers.
+Backpacking through India alone, the daily routine of obliging for photos can get mildly annoying but I do understand this fixation of taking selfies with strangers.
 I’ve done it myself countless times.
 In Rajasthan I would regularly ask for photos of women adorned in beautiful jewelry and in Varanasi I became borderline obsessive about taking snaps of sadhus.
 As humans, we are innately inquisitive about others and there is no better souvenir than a selfie with someone who looks and dresses completely different to you.
 As long as they are happy and consent to being photographed.

 Whilst I am partial to a selfie, I’m often baffled by people’s obsession to capture the perfect photo at the expense of the experience itself.
 Selfies are fun but can spoil your enjoyment of the moment.
 Can the pursuit of the perfect shot distract you completely from the very purpose of your visit?
 I don’t just want a phone full of photos of that crazy market in Mumbai, I want to remember the intoxicating smell of spices and sweat, to take time to engage with the people flogging pineapples instead of just snapping them and walking off and I want to use my senses, not just an app on my phone, to soak up the atmosphere and chaos of the unique places I visit.

-Don’t get me wrong, I love to document my travels and my blog is brimming with photographs of India’s dazzling sights, but I try to remember that whilst getting the perfect snap feels important at the time, they quickly disappear from snapchat or are bumped down newsfeeds.
+Don’t get me wrong, since backpacking India, my blog is now brimming with photographs of India’s dazzling sights.
+But I try to remember that whilst getting the perfect snap feels important at the time, they quickly disappear from snapchat or are bumped down newsfeeds.
 Memories are much more sharable – you don’t need a tablet or cellphone to capture the moment you saw a tiger for the first time and the number of ‘likes’ a selfie gets shouldn’t validate our experience or be the focus of our visit.

-This column was originally written for Discover India Magazine
+This column was originally written for Discover India Magazine.
+For more on my India travels, click here.